EmbedJournal/embedjournal/_posts/2013-06-17-pandaboard.md

 ### Conclusion:

-PandaBoard is a good choice if you a seasoned Linux user looking forward to some real beast in terms of processing and computation powers.
+PandaBoard is a good choice if you are a seasoned Linux user looking forward to some real beast in terms of processing and computation powers.
 For beginners and intermediate level users you might have to wait a little longer to use this board.
 There are other boards that will suit your need properly.

 Also read our review on some other popular SBCs such as [BeagleBone](/beaglebone-a-quick-review/), [RaspberryPi](/raspberry-pi-lets-take-a-bite/) and [Cubieboard](/cubiebord/).